rachyuthan/OE_CL_Processing/documentation.md

 2 0.3 0.3 0.5 0.5
 ```

-For more information check the YOLO documentation from Ultralytics
+For more information check the YOLO documentation from Ultralytics.
 Once the data is formatted into this way it is ready to be used for training.

 ## 2. Training